Treating menopause depression with holistic care

-Midlife is often difficult for women.
-Depression affects twice as many women as it does men and while approaching menopause when estrogen levels are decreasing women experience symptoms of sadness, isolation and depression.
-From stress, family history, financial situation, and many other reasons entering midlife can be a slow change that many people are not comfortable with.
+Midlife is often difficult for women, and depression affects twice as many women as it does men.
+In the period preceding menopause, when estrogen levels are decreasing, women may experience symptoms of sadness, isolation, and depression.
+Stress may be caused by family problems, financial concerns, relationship issues, and many other reasons, and entering midlife can be a change that many women find difficult.

-While entering this stage many women are fearful of prescription drugs and turn to holistic means instead.
+When entering this stage many women are fearful of prescription drugs and turn to holistic treatment instead.
+Read on to learn more about this treatment method.

 • Sleeping problems